NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 • The ovule is a small structure attached to the placenta.

-• Integuments- protective envelops
+• Integuments- protective envelopes

 • Chalaza- basal part of the ovule

-Megasporogenesis: The process of formation of megaspore from megaspore mother cell by meiotic division is known as megasporogenesis.
+The process of formation of megaspore from megaspore mother cell by meiotic division is known as megasporogenesis.
 This process takes place in the ovule.

-• Six of the eight nuclei are surrounded by a cell wall and the remaining two nuclei (polar nuclei) are situated below the egg apparatus.
+• Six of the eight nuclei are surrounded by a cell wall, and the remaining two nuclei (polar nuclei) are situated below the egg apparatus.

-I. Cleistogamous– flowers which does not open. cleistogamous flowers are autogamous as there is no chance of cross-pollen landing on the stigma.
-Cleistogamous flowers produce assured seed-set even in the absence of pollinators. e.g Viola (common pansy), Oxalis, and Commelina.
+I. Cleistogamous– flowers which does not open.
+Cleistogamous flowers are autogamous, as there is no chance of cross-pollen landing on the stigma.
+Cleistogamous flowers produce assured seed-set even in the absence of pollinators. e.g., Viola (common pansy), Oxalis, and Commelina.

 ll.
 Chasmogamous– exposed anther and stigma.

-Adaptations in flowers for Pollination
+Adaptations in Flowers for Pollination

 1. Wind Pollination